stepanenko/react-info/STYLE_GUIDE.md

 (Separate each import category by one empty line)

 **Rules for Components:**
-- Destrucutre Props (If there)
+- Destrucutre Props (if present)
-- Destructure redux state (If there)
+- Destructure redux state (if present)
-- Initialize State Variables (If there)
+- Initialize State Variables (if present)
-- Create Refs (If there)
+- Create Refs (if present)
 - Initialize hooks (useDispatch)
 - Write all useEffects
 - Create const/let specific to Component
-- Call functions (If there)
+- Call functions (if present)

 (Separate each section by one empty line)

 If we enforce these rules, debugging will be super easy.
-It will also impact the Readability and onboarding new developers will be piece of cake.
+It will also impact the Readability and improve onboarding new developers.